-The co-permittees have established construction inspection programs.
+Yakima County has established construction inspection programs.
 Inspectors visit each construction site during active phases of public improvements and private development to record the activities conducted at the site and to ensure construction is completed according to approved plans.
-No similar program exists for follow-up once construction is completed.
+For privately owned stormwater facilities that discharge to the MS4, owners have the option of scheduling the county to inspect the privately-owned facility on a 5-year cycle, or obtain annual certification from a qualified third party that the facility continues to function according to its intended design.

 Public complaints for flooding and water quality are routed to the Yakima County Flood Control Zone District (FCZD), city public works, or wastewater departments.
-Response generally consists of a site visit to view the problem and check for physical obstruction, blockage or source control needs to resolve the complaint.
+Response generally consists of a site visit to view the problem and check for physical obstruction, blockage or source control needs to resolve the complaint and follow-up activities to verify the issue is resolved.

-1. The co-permittees will inspect post-construction BMP sites that discharge to the MS4 to ensure that BMPs are installed in accordance with approved designs.
-2. The co-permittees will inspect newly constructed and existing BMPs that discharge to the MS4 to ensure they are performing as designed.
-3. The co-permittees will provide training to post-construction site inspectors including BMP types and functions.
+1. Yakima County will inspect post-construction BMP sites that discharge to the MS4 to ensure that BMPs are installed in accordance with approved designs.
+2. Yakima County will inspect newly constructed and existing BMPs that discharge to the MS4 to ensure they are performing as designed.
+3. Yakima County will provide training to post-construction site inspectors including BMP types and functions.